clintval/tp53/README.md

 ## Quick Usage Example

-For a round-trip annotation of a VCF file, execute a command like:
+For round-trip Seshat annotation of a VCF file, execute a command like:

 ```bash
 ❯ seshat round-trip \